 - Neither the President's IS AUMF nor S. 1587 includes any geographical limitation, and each specifically authorizes military force against "associated persons or forces," possibly enabling the use of military force in countries other than Iraq and Syria.
 Since 2014, elements of the Islamic State have carried out attacks in countries other than Iraq and Syria, and new groups in still more countries have pledged allegiance and cooperation with the Islamic State, potentially greatly expanding the geographic reach of the proposed IS AUMF.
-Some argue that any AUMF should have a geographic restriction, because although the target may be a non-state actor.
-Congress should enact a specific authorization to allow U.S. Armed Forces to use military force in each country where that non-state actor operates.
-Specific concern has been expressed over the association of the Boko Haram group in Nigeria with the Islamic State, as it highlights the possibly global nature of the proposed IS AUMF's authority.
+Specific concern has been expressed over the association of the Boko Haram group in Nigeria with the Islamic State, as well as discussions of expanding U.S. military operations in Libya to combat the growing presence of the Islamic State in that country, as they highlight the possibly global nature of any IS AUMF that does not contain a geographic restriction.
+Some argue that any new AUMF should have such a restriction, because although the target may be a non-state actor, Congress should enact a specific authorization to allow U.S. Armed Forces to use military force in each country where that non-state actor operates.
 Obama Administration officials do not seem to agree with this approach, stating that the United States must be able to strike IS and associated forces wherever they operate, and to deny "safe haven" to such forces. - Although the President stated in his letter that he still intends to engage Congress in reforming the 2001 AUMF, his proposal did not contain a provision that repeals or sunsets that measure, unlike most of the IS AUMF proposals previously introduced.
 Administration officials have accepted the concept of a three-year sunset for the authority contained in the proposed IS AUMF, as it would ensure that Congress and a new President would have the opportunity to revisit the authorization.
 Some Members have asked why the same principle does not apply to revisiting the 2001 AUMF, which the executive still relies on to combat Al Qaeda, the Taliban, and various other terror groups in several countries.
 In addition, because the President and several Administration officials have repeatedly asserted that the 2001 AUMF already provides sufficient authority to conduct the military campaign against the Islamic State, some Members question whether any restrictions on the duration of a new IS AUMF will have real effect if the President can simply rely on 2001 AUMF authority after the IS AUMF expires.

 There have been questions as to whether the President's proposed IS AUMF would provide authority to use military force against forces of the Syrian government either offensively or defensively to protect forces in Syria being trained and equipped by the United States.
 In early 2015, Administration officials stated that the IS AUMF proposal related only to combatting the Islamic State and associated forces, and would not authorize the President to order the use of force against Syrian government forces, including to defend vetted Syrian rebel groups.
-Recently, however, Administration officials have stated that the President possesses authority to use force to protect U.S. partners in Syria, including against Syrian government forces, pursuant to the President's powers under Article II of the Constitution.
-In this assertion, it is not clear whether the Administration is relying on the President's Article II authority to act in the national interest in the promotion and execution of U.S. foreign policy, which the President cited in previous military
+In September 2015, however, Administration officials stated that the President possesses authority to use force to protect U.S. partners in Syria, including against Syrian government forces, pursuant to the President's powers under Article II of the Constitution.98 In this assertion, it is not clear whether the Administration is relying on the President's Article II authority to act in the national interest in the promotion and execution of U.S. foreign policy, which the President cited in previous military actions in Iraq for humanitarian purposes, for example, or whether the Administration believes the Article II commander-in-chief power authorizes him to defend "allied" Syrian forces.

-(...continued)
+^{(...}continued)